stevejhiggs/explicitobjectmap-node-1/README.md

 				return val.toUpperCase();
 			}
 		},
-		{'deep.childA': 'baby'} //dot notation is currently only supported when renaming fields ]
+		{'deep.childA': 'baby'}, //dot notation is currently only supported when renaming fields function(srcObj,dstObj){
+			dstObj.CustomField = 'whatever'; //post mapping function ran after all the other maps are ran }
+	]

 ### Installation